ivee-tech/iv-3d-editor-case-study/README.md

 ## Data

-Integrating data with Aurelia was really easy and I loved that there are options to eitherr use Fetch API, using *aurelia-fetch-client* or XMLHttpRequest API using *aurelia-http-client*.
+Integrating data with Aurelia was really easy and I loved that there are options to either use Fetch API, using *aurelia-fetch-client* or XMLHttpRequest API using *aurelia-http-client*.
 Preferable is Fetch [HttpClient](http://aurelia.io/hub.html#/doc/api/aurelia/fetch-client/latest/class/HttpClient), however, for compatibility reasons, you can use the *xhr* plugin.

 [Dependency Injection](http://aurelia.io/hub.html#/doc/article/aurelia/dependency-injection/latest/dependency-injection-basics/1) works nicely with Aurelia and you can easily swap one plugin with another.
 I started with [*xhr*](https://github.com/aurelia/http-client), but later on I moved to fetch client with minimal changes.